jnozzi/cocoadev.com/markdown/AccessorMethods.md

 Accessorizer will do the same thing.

-... as does General/AndrePang's objc-make-accessors Perl script (which is integrated with Xcode's Scripts menu):
+... as does AndrePang's objc-make-accessors Perl script (which is integrated with Xcode's Scripts menu):

 ----